psenough/teach_yourself_demoscene_in_14_days/README.md

 * Demo, an audiovisual real-time executable demonstration of a certain machine
 * Intro, typically a demo with file size limitation all packed into a single executable file that includes all the assets (popular sizes: 256bytes, 512bytes, 1kb, 4kb, 8kb, 64kb)
 * Animation, rendered graphics videos
-* demo pack, a collection of demos in a single disk
+* Demopack, a collection of demos in a single disk
-* music disk, a collection of demoscene tracks with an executable player
+* Musicdisk, a collection of demoscene tracks with an executable player
-* disk mag, a collection of texts about the demoscene with a graphics interface
+* Diskmag, a collection of texts about the demoscene with a graphics interface
 * Wild entry, everything else (including live performance, videos of demos on weird platforms, etc)

 Releases typically occur at [demoparties](http://www.demoparty.net/).
-Demoparties come in many flavors but they are usually 2 or 3 day events that bring together demosceners and ask them to participate in a series of competitions.
+Demoparties come in many flavors but they are usually 2 or 3 day events that bring together demosceners and ask them to participate in a series of competitions (also called compos).
 The entries are shown on the big screen, people vote what they liked best, and the winners take home a symbolic prize.

 Given all this knowledge, your mission, should you choose to accept it, is to, in 14 days, make your first demoscene entry, meet some fellow demosceners, participate in a compo at a demoparty and eventually "bring a big shock to Japanese brain" as some sceners say.

 On this first day of the rest of your life you should probably google a bit more about the demoscene and watch some demos!
+If you have trouble running most demos on your platform of choice [url=https://www.youtube.com/user/Annikras]Annikras spent a lot of time capturing demos into high quality videos and uploading them to his youtube channel[/url], which might be useful, although demos are always best experienced running live on their target platform.

 ## Day 2 - Find your Vocation